home-assistant/home-assistant.io/source/getting-started/index.markdown

 Note for contributors:

-The getting started guide aims at getting new users up and running as fast as possible.
+The getting started guide aims at getting new users get Home Assistant  up and running as fast as possible.
 Nothing else.
 All other things should not be written down, as it creates a spaghetti of links and the user will lose focus.

 So here are guidelines: